 Procedure.
 Development agreements shall be subject to approval by the Land Use Authority as outlined in 13.10.065 of HPMC.
 All development agreements, upon proper execution, shall be recorded with the County Recorder’s Office, and shall run with the land and be binding on all successors in the ownership of the affected property(ies).
 A development agreement shall contain, at a minimum, the following:

-A legal description of the land subject to the development agreement.
+A stamped survey of the land subject to the development agreement.

 The restrictions or conditions to be attached to the property including development standards and the provision of public facilities.